• Skip to main content

 Legal Requirement Under Section 140(2) of the Companies Act, 2013

-When an auditor resigns, they must:
+When a company’s statutory auditor resigns, they are required to:

-• File Form ADT-3 with the ROC
+• File Form ADT-3 with the Registrar of Companies (ROC) within 30 days of the resignation date.

-• Relevant facts or circumstances
+• Any relevant facts or circumstances

 For government companies, the auditor must also inform the C&AG of India.